jimetevenard/-Intrinsic-JAXP-validator/README.md

 This Maven artifact can be added as a dependency for any JAXP-compliant<sup>(2)</sup>
 validator, such as the [XML Maven Plugin](https://www.mojohaus.org/xml-maven-plugin/).

+You can find a example here : <https://github.com/labo-jim/intrinsic-validator-test-project>

 ## What's under the hood

 * The *Intrinsic JAXP Validator* will launch a SAX parsing of the document being